Aaron-M-R/Recipes/README.md

 ##### Rating vs Number of Steps in Recipe
 We can see many recipes along the integer intervals of the x axis since many recipes only have one or a couple reviews that are all the same.
-There is also a slight upward trend.
+There is also a slight upward trend, indicating that
 <iframe src="plots/scatter_nsteps_rating.html" width=800 height=600 frameBorder=0></iframe>

 ##### Rating vs Number of Calories in Recipe